AcidicNic/restaurant-menu-api/readme.md

 ## Notes

-For this exercise, I decided to store the menu data in a JSON file (`data/data.json`), because the data is static.
-The json file is structured similar to how would structure a PostgreSQL DB for this project.
-Normally, I would use PostgreSQL.
+Normally, I would use PostgreSQL, but for this exercise I decided to store the menu data in a JSON file (`src/data/data.json`).
+This is because the data is static and I wanted this to be easy & quick to run.
 I would also include CRUD methods and GraphQL mutations.
 As well as a table for menus, so that alternate menus could be used and created.

-The JSON menu is made up of `categories`, `menuItems`, and `options`.
-I simplified a bit and included `subCategories` inside of `categories` and `choices` in `options`.
-In a real relational database `subcategories` and `options` would have in their own tables and have their own IDs and foreign keys.
+The JSON menu is made up of `categories`, `subCategories`, `menuItems`, and `options`.
+Each object in these fields has it's own ID, similar to how a relational DB like PostgreSQL would be structured.

 I've used GraphQL APIs, but I've never actually made an API with GraphQL so this was a fun exercise.
-I used [?](?) to create the GraphQL server.
-I used [?](?) for unit testing and [ESLint](https://eslint.org/) for linting.

-## To-Do

-- [ ] Fix resolvers
-- [ ] Add type documentation/definitions for the client.
-- [ ] Clean up code and file structure.
-- [ ] Add comments.
-- [ ] Add chai unit tests.

----

 ## Install & Setup